 We're proud of the results our programs produce for our students and our communities.

 - We're helping solve the state's drop-out problem.
-In the past 60 years, we have graduated more than 500 students who were at risk for dropping out of school.
-According to a 2009 study headed by Massachusetts Secretary of Education Paul Reville, the gap between the lifetime fiscal impact of a high-school graduate and a high-school dropout is $437,167.
+In the past 70 years, we have graduated more than 600 students who were at risk for dropping out of school.

 - We're creating futures.
 More than 20 percent of our graduating special needs students have gone on to two- or four-year colleges.
 And every student graduating from our Lesley Ellis School who has applied to an independent school has gained admission to at least one of their top choices.